• Home

 The extradition, which was the result of a multi-year investigation involving intelligence agencies and law enforcement bodies from both countries, alleges that Wang was a key figure in a state-sponsored cyber espionage group.
 The group, known as “Titanium Tiger,” is suspected of a wide range of malicious activities, including intellectual property theft, corporate espionage, and the disruption of critical infrastructure.
 Prosecutors in the U.S. have charged Wang with conspiracy to commit wire fraud, computer intrusion, and identity theft.

 According to a press release from the U.S. Department of Justice, the hacking campaigns were highly sophisticated, using custom-built malware to penetrate secure networks and exfiltrate sensitive data.
-The targets included a leading aerospace firm, a biotechnology company, and a government department responsible for defense research.
+The targets included a top aerospace firm, a biotechnology company, and a government department responsible for defense research.
 The financial and strategic damage from these operations is estimated to be in the hundreds of millions of dollars.
 The indictment against Wang details how he allegedly used his position within a seemingly legitimate tech company to mask his malicious activities and evade detection.

 Read